Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

 #### Dictionary Comprehensions

-Just as list comps are a more succinct way of constructing a list, we have the same ability for dictionaries.
+Just as list comprehensions are a more succinct way of constructing a list, we have the same ability for dictionaries.
 Dictionary comprehensions operate in the same way as their list counterparts, except for one fundamental difference.
 Recall that dictionaries have no `append()` method, and that a new key-value pair is added to the dictionary with the syntax: `my_dict[new_key] = new_value`.
 In this way, it makes sense that we need syntax to pass both the key and value to the dictionary comprehension.

 Luckily, Python gives a simple way to pass a key and value pair, and it is already very familiar to you!
 You just separate the key and value that you want to enter into the dictionary with a colon, like we did when we were hardcoding the contents in the `{}` dictionary constructor, i.e. `my_dict = {1: 1, 2: 4}`.
 Let's look at an example where we make a dictionary with the keys as the numbers 1 - 5, and the values as the squares of the keys.
 We'll do this with both the old way of constructing a dictionary, and then with a dictionary comprehension so that we can see the similarities.